-This one is an automatic extension and advantage of taking decisions calmly.
+This one is an automatic extension and an advantage of taking decisions calmly.
 Isn’t it amazing how our mom can keep financial matters so simple?

 Simply writing down the daily expenses in her diary, saving up for something or just being wise with money, your mother will follow these tricks without help from an advisor!

-The simpler it is, the easier our lives will be and better the concerned decision will turn out to be.
+The simpler it is, the easier our lives will be and the better the concerned decision will turn out to be.

-Haven’t our parents told us that we need to realize the value of money.
+Haven’t our parents told us that we need to realize the value of money?

-This is usually followed by how our parents worked so hard to earn the money and save it for us.
+This is usually followed by how our parents worked so hard to earn money and save it for us.
 An important lesson here is to appreciate the value of money.

-We can all learn to be frugal like her and thank her when we realize that the savings are significant.
+We can all learn to be frugal like her and thank her when we realize the savings are significant.
 Our mom realizes that each penny counts.

-Apart from the first 6, these are two bonus financial tips that you can learn from your mother!
+Apart from the first 6, these are two bonus financial tips you can learn from your mother!